GraphQL Federation Overview

 Note

-In case your upstream URL is protected, select Upstream Protected and provide authorisation details (either Header or Certificate information).
+In case your upstream URL is protected, select Upstream Protected and provide authorization details (either Header or Certificate information).

 Add upstream URL